DOWNLOAD THE APP

 • Sweet corn in salads: Add some sweet corn kernels to your regular salad recipe.
 It gives a sweet punch to the salads.

 • Make sweet corn soup: Boil some sweet corn and whip them into a soup.
-If you like smooth soups, blend the corns entirely.
+If you like smooth soups, blend the corn entirely.
 You can also leave some chunks, as per your preference.
 Finally, add some spices, garlic and onions.

 • Add it to your wraps and burritos: Complete your favourite wrap recipe with sweet corn.